-There are also chat rooms in Skype called Meet Up 4 ESL.
-The idea of these rooms is that forum members will be able meet up with each other to chat and eventually exchange contact details, maybe even set up chat rooms themselves where they can practise spoken English together in a relaxed, fun and informal way.
+Members can meet up with each other to chat via text and eventually exchange contact details, maybe even set up chat rooms yourselves where you can practise spoken English together

 What do you need to have?

-- For the Skype sessions you will need a Skype account, with the most up to date version.
+- First things first - You will need a Skype account, with the most up to date version.
 (If you don't have a Skype account you'll need to download the software and follow the instructions online - don't worry, it's free).

 - To hear any conversations you will need a good pair of headphones (or computer speakers).

 - To speak you will need a good quality microphone with a reasonable sound card (You can now buy USB headsets with a built in sound card).

 - To join in any of our Skype sessions you have to be an active member (not a "New Member", of the Learn English forum and be in Teach's contact list on Skype.

 - Only active members can send Teach a private message.

 - To find a session, check the calendar.

 - You will need to install the free Skype software (follow the instructions on their web site).
 We cannot give technical support for the installation and running of the software, but they can.
 Make sure your settings are correct before you start.